 Target made the campaign even more attractive by allowing teachers to apply the discount to personal items like clothing and accessories.
 It was a smart move: 58% of teachers say they would use a teacher discount to purchase apparel, and 71% say they would use it to purchase electronic devices.

-Nurses are a consumer tribe that sits squarely in CheapCaribbean’s sweet spot.
+Nurses are a consumer community that sits squarely in CheapCaribbean’s sweet spot.
 They earn good money and have flexible schedules, but they’re also undervalued, overworked, and deserving of a vacation.

 CheapCaribbean used a limited free travel offer to entice nurses to join its “ER&R” Club.
 By giving away 50 free trips, the travel brand earned significant media coverage and captured thousands of new customers.
 Using digital verification to protect the offer also reduced fraud by 36% and saved 117 hours of manual effort—time that CheapCaribbean’s marketing team could then use to plan other successful programs.